 But what about the term “off-market”?
 With so much focus on the market, what does being off-market have to do with real estate investing?

 By consulting national data, current policies, and market trends, we’ll take a comprehensive look at off-market properties and determine the best way to tap into these near-secret real estate investment deals.

-“Off-market” usually refers to a property that is not publicly listed for sale.
-However, there’s a bit of nuance to the term depending upon the context, so it’s important to understand how different people and platforms describe off-market properties.
+A property that is “off market” means that it is not publicly listed for sale.
+However, there’s a bit of nuance to the term depending on the context.
+It is important to understand how different people and platforms describe off-market properties.

 On front-facing property search websites like Zillow or Realtor, a home is categorized as off-market when there is no for-sale data available.

 Home search websites pull their data from the Multiple Listing Service (MLS), from real estate agents, from public records, and from sellers themselves (for sale by owner), but those sources can present an incomplete picture of what’s possible for sale.